Estimating accretion times of halo substructures in the Milky Way: accretion time

-The bin width $\Delta$ and the uncertainty threshold are determined by a grid search to maximize the significance.
-Their values are taken from $e^{-2} \approx 0.14$ to $e \approx 2.72$, with steps of 0.1 in log space.
+We determine the uncertainty threshold, the bin width $\Delta$, and the bin edge shifts by a 4D grid search to maximize the significance.
+The uncertainty threshold and $\Delta$ are taken from $e^{-2} \approx 0.14$ to $e \approx 2.72$, with steps of 0.1 dex in log space.
+The bin edge shifts along each histogram dimension are taken as 0, 0.2, 0.4, 0.6 and 0.8 times the bin width.
 We only consider results with more than 20 stars after the uncertainty selection.
+Additional systematic uncertainties may arise from analysis choices such as the bin width and slit size.
+Moreover, systematic uncertainties introduced by the choice of potential are typically more significant.